DTJF/libpruio/src/doc/_3_pins.md

 In contrast the PWMSS-PWM subsystems use a 16 bit counter with 17 bit duty resolution in up-down mode.
-The frequency range can get extended by a clock pre-scaler. libpruio auto-configures the mode and the pre-scaler.
+The frequency range can get extended by a clock pre-scaler. \Proj auto-configures the mode and the pre-scaler.
 For high frequencies (low counter periods) the counter runs in up-count mode (16 bit resolution).
 For frequencies below 1526 Hz (= 100e6 / 65536) the counter runs in up-down mode (17 bit duty